 Holding Lawyers Accountable for Mistakes

-At Edgar Law Firm, our attorneys investigate the actions of other lawyers in cases involving legal malpractice.
+At Edgar Law Firm LLC, our attorneys investigate the actions of other lawyers in cases involving legal malpractice.
+With offices across the country, we represent victims of legal malpractice nationwide.
 We are skilled at recognizing legal malpractice, and we are willing to hold legal professionals accountable when they make serious mistakes.
-We present malpractice victims throughout the United States, and we will do what we can to help you seek justice.

-If you have suffered financial loss due to attorney negligence, contact the lawyers at Edgar Law Firm today.
+If you have suffered financial loss due to attorney negligence, contact the lawyers at Edgar Law Firm LLC today.
 We can evaluate your case, discuss the issues involved, and explain the legal options available to you.
+Call 888-352-0338 for legal aid.

 Handling All Legal Malpractice Claims